Giuseppe De Primo

 Giuseppe De Primo was a grocer who worked with the Morello gang in connection with counterfeiting US currency.

-On 31st December 1902, the Secret Service, acting on a tip off, followed Giuseppe De Primo, Giueseppe Guillambardo and Isadore Crose as they walked along Main Street.
-They were suspected of passing counterfeit five dollar bills in precise imitation to the currency issued by the National Iron Bank, Morristown, NJ.
-The secret service witnessed the men passing the bad notes and placed them under arrest.
-On March 12th 1903, the trial began, the following day, all three men were found guilty.
-Giuseppe De Primo was sentenced to 5 years at Sing Sing.
+On 31st December, 1902, the Secret Service arrested Giuseppe De Primo, Giueseppe Guillambardo and Isadoro Crocervera as they walked along Main Street.
+They were suspected of passing counterfeit five dollar bills in precise imitation to the currency issued by the National Iron Bank, Morristown NJ.
+On March 13th, 1903, all three men were found guilty.
+Giuseppe De Primo was sentenced to 5 years at Sing Sing prison.

 Under the recommendation of Joe Petrosino, De Primo was deported back to Italy upon his release from Sing Sing in 1909.
-The New York press claimed that De Primo swore to kill Petrosino, later causing him to become a suspect after Petrosino was gunned down in Sicily.
+The New York press claimed that De Primo had sworn to kill Petrosino, later causing him to become a suspect after Petrosino was murdered in Sicily.